bhavithry/Benchmarking-LASSO-R/README.md

 # Abstract

 Single Cell RNA Sequencing (scRNA-seq) technology has enabled biological research community to explore gene expression at a single cell resolution.
 By studying differences in gene expression, it is possible to differentiate cell clusters and types within tissues.
-One of the major challenges in scRNA-seq study, which lies prior to clustering, is feature selection of high dimensional data.
-There are several statistical and machine learning algorithms available to solve this problem but their performances across data sets lacks of systematic comparison.
-In this research, we benchmark different R packages for penalized regression algorithms, such as LASSO and some of its variants, which claimed to be suitable for scRNA-seq data.
-Results on four different scRNA-seq datasets show that Sparse Group Lasso (SGL) implemented by SGL R package performs better than other algorithms in terms of AUC.
-The computational time for different R packages vary between data sets.
-Based on these findings, we proposed a new pipeline for scRNA-seq clustering which applied SGL on a pre-selected subsets of genes.
-These selected genes are the union of top genes from glmnet and droplasso packages.
-Experiments on the proposed pipeline demonstrated an improvement in performance than executing SGL alone on the whole original data sets.
+One of the major challenges in scRNA-seq study is feature selection of high dimensional data.
+There are several statistical and machine learning algorithms available to solve this problem but their performances across data sets lack systematic comparison.
+In this research, we benchmark different penalized regression algorithms in R which are suitable for scRNA-seq data.
+Results on four different scRNA-seq data sets show that Sparse Group Lasso (SGL) implemented by SGL R package performs better than other methods in terms of area under the receiver operating curve (AUC).
+The computation time for different algorithms vary between data sets with SGL having least average computation time across data sets.
+Based on our findings, we propose a new method for scRNA-seq clustering which applied SGL on a pre-selected subsets of genes.
+These selected genes are the union of top genes from ridge, lasso, elastic net, and droplasso algorithms.
+The proposed method demonstrate an improvement in AUC compared to SGL.

+Key Words: Single Cell RNA Sequencing; Machine Learning; LASSO; Feature Selection; High Dimensional Data; R Programming Language.

 # Technologies
 Software: R Version 4.1.2